 How competitive should we expect the application process to be?

-We are currently recruiting for our first cohort, so we do not have historical information to provide regarding the profile or make-up of any particular cohort.
-However, the intent of the DCLDP is to be a highly-competitive program, which provides the Department of Defense with highly-capable cybersecurity professionals, who are ready to support DoD cyber missions on Day 1.
+The number of applications varies from year to year.
+In general the DCLDP is a highly-competitive program, which provides the Department of Defense with highly-capable cybersecurity professionals, who are ready to support DoD cyber missions on Day 1.

-We are currently anticipating 15-20 students for the first cohort of the program.
+We expect to select about 20 students for the 2022 cohort of the program.
 This is mostly driven by the level of funding available by the Department of Defense sponsors.

 Are there any specific PC requirements we would need for this program?